e280/authlocal/README.md

     ```ts
     await auth.popup()
     ```
-    - but remember, the call *must* originate from a user action like clicking a button, otherwise the browser's popup browser will ignore it.
+    - but remember, the call *must* originate from a user action like clicking a button, otherwise the browser's popup blocker will ignore it.

 ### Understanding logins